sapient007/windows-gke-ingress/README.md

 # Windows GKE with Ingress

 [Windows GKE](https://cloud.google.com/kubernetes-engine/docs/concepts/windows-server-gke) is a Kubernetes service offered by Google Cloud for management of containerized workload based on Windows VMs.
 There are many benefits with running a GKE cluster as opposed to open source Kubernetes cluster mainly around maintainability and patching.
 One key feature missing from Windows GKE is that [ingrsss](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) doesn't currently work out of the box.
-This guide attemps to show how you can still get the benefits on ingress by deploying an [Nginx](https://www.alibabacloud.com/blog/how-to-use-nginx-as-an-https-forward-proxy-server_595799) forwderer to re-driect traffic.
-This guide shows you how to take a sample containerized Windows application and forward traffic via a GKE ingress resource running on a linux based node
+This guide attemps to show how you can still get the benefits of ingress by deploying an [Nginx](https://www.alibabacloud.com/blog/how-to-use-nginx-as-an-https-forward-proxy-server_595799) forwderer to re-driect traffic.
+This guide steps through a sample containerized Windows application and forward traffic via a GKE ingress resource running on a linux based node

 ## Prerequists